AMERICAN RABBIT HOUND ASSOCIATION

 Policy Statement

-The Board of Directors of the
+The Board of

-statement:
+following policy statement:

-ARHA can bring a rabbit hound that will be exactly like the type of dog
+"It is our desire that the ARHA can bring a rabbit hound that will be

-that you would select to take hunting.
-It is our intention, in
+exactly like the type of dog that you would select to take hunting.
+It is

-treatment for any person or group."
+and preferential treatment for any person or group."

-Chartered Clubs
+ARHA Chartered Clubs

 1.

-Chartered clubs are to hold their elections by
+Chartered clubs are to hold their

-October or earlier
+elections by October or earlier

-be sent to the NKC Office
+the NKC Office

-listing the type/s of competition the clubs will hold, names of all
+by January 1st, listing the type/s of competition the

-have at least 5 officers; president, vice-president, secretary-treasurer
+these officers.
+Each club must have at least 5 officers; president,

-(may be 2 positions), and 3 board of directors.
-It is recommended that
+vice-president, secretary-treasurer (may be 2 positions), and 3 board of

-president and treasurer not be husband and wife.
-Note: If a person is
+directors.
+It is recommended that president and treasurer not be husband and

-banned from ARHA competition for a year or more, that person cannot serve as
+wife.
+Note: If a person is banned from ARHA competition for a year or

-an elected club officer, nor can he/she serve on the Executive Board, or any
+serve on the Executive Board, or any other national committee, without the

-other national committee, without the approval of the ARHA President and the
+approval of the ARHA President and the Little Pack Executive Board.

 2.

-Each chartered club must have a liability insurance
+Each chartered club must have a

-policy to cover judges, handlers, hound owners, spectators and club officers
+liability insurance policy to cover judges, handlers, hound owners,

-and a copy of this policy must be sent to the NKC office by
+spectators and club officers and a copy of this policy must be sent to the

-January 1st of each year.
-The minimum coverage is $20,000 per accident or
+year.
+The minimum coverage is $20,000 per accident or event.

 3.